calee0316/cse110-w21-group3/admin/meetings/012721-brainstorm.md

   - Personas
   - About pomdoro timer
 - To start on but not neccessairly need to complete

 ### Deicison Made During the Meeting
+ - Added a transition for a long rest state to make the website more user friendly
+ - Set the default timer to 25 min work, 5 min break, 15 min long break after a 4 pomdo cycle based on the research pomodoro technique
+ - Considered some addition to the timer as features because team deicided it is not within the strucutre of basic pomodoro technique
+ - Stop timer resets the pomodoro counter because of the case that a user might take a long break between work session

 ### New Topic for Next Meeting
+  - Project Pitch

 ### Time Ended
+2:15 (KST)